KennyPeanuts/pond_diversity_fcn/experimental_design/designs/CPOM_nutrient_flux_notes.md

 ### Research Questions and Justification

-* Does the CPOM of lake sediments aid in the sequestration of inorganic nutrients in man-made ponds.
+#### Does the CPOM of lake sediments alter the sequestration and flux inorganic nutrients in man-made ponds?

-* How does CPOM alter the flux of nutrients in the sediments
+* How does CPOM alter the flux of nutrients in the sediments?

-    a) The C:N and C:P of CPOM declines when it is incubated with inorganic nutrients (Tant et al 2013)
+    * The C:N and C:P of CPOM declines when it is incubated with inorganic nutrients (Tant et al 2013)

+    * We have shown that leaf mass loss is slow in man-made ponds

+    * Thus the CPOM may be a sink for inorganic nutrients

+* How does CPOM alter the way that sediments respond to nutrient enrichment?

+    * In streams, the respiration on the CPOM increased between 122 to 303% when enriched with N+P but the FPOM only increased 52%

+    * Would this make sediments containing CPOM more sensitive to nutrient enrichment, relative to sediments that are mainly FPOM?

+### Response Variables

+* bacterial biomass

+* fungal biomass

+* absorbance

+* N & P flux

+* SOD

+* chlorophyll

+* C:N:P